vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

 group: 1
 ```

-The you can run the script:
+Then you can run the script:

 ```execute
 ~/tap/just-do-it.sh